 Although you may not realize it yet, there is a very good chance that you (or a spouse) will need to qualify for Medicaid as a senior to help cover the high cost of long-term care.
 With that in mind, it is a good idea to clear up some of the numerous myths and misconceptions about Medicaid eligibility and benefits.
 One of the most common of those misconceptions is the belief that you cannot own a home and qualify for Medicaid.
 The Medicaid planning attorneys at Augulis Law Firm clear up the … [Read more...] about Will I Lose My Home If I Need to Qualify for Medicaid?

 If you are the parent of a child with special needs, you need to address your child’s needs in your estate plan to ensure that he or she is well protected both during your lifetime and after you are gone.
 Care must be taken, however, to ensure that your child will actually benefit from the financial assistance you intend to gift to him/her.
 To help you get started, the special needs planning attorneys at Augulis Law Firm explain how you can provide for your special needs child in your estate … [Read more...] about What Is the Difference between a First-Party and a Third-Party Special Needs Trust?

 Throughout your life, you will likely review and revise your estate plan numerous times to reflect the changes to your family and to your assets.
 At some point, there is a good chance that you will consider adding a living trust to your estate plan.
 Working with an experienced trust attorney is the best way to ensure that your trust is drafted and executed correctly.
-In the meantime, however, a Warren living trust attorney explains the steps involved in creating a living … [Read more...] about Steps Involved in Creating a Trust
+In the meantime, however, a living trust attorney explains the steps involved in creating a living trust.
+Narrow down your … [Read more...] about 5 Steps to Create a Trust